ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-7-3.md

-# Monitoring Progress and Adapting as Needed using Network Science and Complexity Theory

 In this chapter, we will explore how the principles of network science and complexity theory can be applied to monitor progress and make necessary adaptations when making complex decisions.
 The Master Decision Maker 2.0 framework integrates these concepts, providing a systematic approach to address the challenges that arise in decision-making processes.

-## Introduction

 Decision-making processes are often accompanied by uncertainties and dynamic environments.
 It is crucial to monitor the progress of decisions and adapt them as needed to ensure their effectiveness.
 Network science and complexity theory offer valuable insights and tools for understanding and managing the complex interconnections and dependencies inherent in decision-making contexts.